-- (1) Production by Saudi Chevron suspended in May 2015. - (2) Production by AGOC suspended in October 2014.
+(1) Production by Saudi Chevron suspended in May 2015.

+(2) Production by AGOC suspended in October 2014.

-According to OPEC's 2017 Annual Statistical Bulletin, Saudi Arabia was the world's largest oil producer, accounting for 13.9 per cent. of the world's total oil production in the year ended 31 December 2016.
-Saudi Aramco supplies more crude oil to the global economy than any other oil producing company.
+According to OPEC's 2019 Annual Statistical Bulletin, Saudi Arabia was the world's third largest oil producer, accounting for 13.6 per cent. of the world's total oil production in the year ended 31 December 2018.
+The Saudi Aramco Group supplies more crude oil than any other company.

-Saudi Aramco produces five grades of crude oil: Arabian Super Light, Arabian Extra Light, Arabian Light, Arabian Medium and Arabian Heavy.
-Saudi Aramco's oil operations take place over a region spanning 1.5 million square km, and span all areas of Saudi Arabia, including the territorial waters of the Arabian Gulf and the Red Sea.
+The Saudi Aramco Group produces five grades of crude oil: Arabian Super Light, Arabian Extra Light, Arabian Medium and Arabian Heavy.

-The following is a summary of Saudi Aramco's principal oil production sites:
+The following is a summary of the Saudi Aramco Group's principal oil production sites:

-- Abqaiq: The Abqaiq production site is Saudi Aramco's largest oil processing facility and the largest crude oil stabilisation plant in the world.
-Abqaiq oil facilities receive sour crude oil from gas-oil separation plants, process it into sweet crude oil, and then transport it to Saudi Aramco's refining facilities at Ras Tanura and Jubail on the east coast, Yanbu on the west coast, and to the Bapco Refinery in Bahrain. - Haradh: The Haradh production site, located at the southern tip of the Ghawar field, was developed in three increments of 300,000 bpd of Arabian Light crude oil capacity.
-It consists of three gas-oil separation plants that went on-stream between 1996 and 2006.
-The third of these plants, Haradh III also added 140 million scfd of associated gas processing capacity in 2006. - Khurais: The Khurais production site produces up to 1.2 million bpd of Arabian Light crude oil through its central processing facility, the largest of its kind in Saudi Arabia.
-The Khurais production site, which includes the development of the Abu Jifan and Mazalij fields, began crude oil production in June 2009.
-Its gas facilities treat the associated gas produced, and have the capacity to handle up to 70,000 bpd of condensate and 320 million scfd of gas. - Khursaniyah: The Khursaniyah production site includes facilities to process and stabilise up to 500,000 bpd of Arabian Light crude oil blend from the Abu Hadriya, Fadhili and Khursaniyah fields, and a gas plant to process up to 1 billion scfd of associated gas.
-Khursaniyah began producing oil in August 2008. - Manifa: The Manifa production site, which commenced first-phase operations in 2012, produces up to 900,000 bpd of Arabian Heavy crude oil, 90 million scfd of sour gas, and 65,000 bpd of hydrocarbon condensate.
+- Abqaiq: The Abqaiq production site is the Saudi Aramco Group's largest oil processing facility and the largest crude oil stabilisation plant in the world, with the capacity to produce 7.0 mmbpd.
+All crude oil from Ghawar is pumped to the Abqaiq plant for further processing and stabilisation. - Khurais: The Khurais has the capacity to produce up to 1.2 million bpd of Arabian Light crude oil through its central processing facility, the largest single production site in Saudi Arabia.
+The Khurais production site, which includes the development of the Abu Jifan and Mazalij fields, began crude oil production in June 2009. - Khursaniyah: The Khursaniyah production site includes facilities to process and stabilise up to 500,000 bpd of crude oil and a gas plant to process up to 1.0 billion scfd of associated gas.
+Khursaniyah began producing oil in 2010. - Manifa: The Manifa production site, which commenced first-phase operations in 2012, produces up to 900,000 bpd of crude oil. - Qatif: The Qatif production site consists of facilities to produce, process and transport up to 500,000 bpd of crude oil. - Shaybah: The Shaybah crude oil expansion programme, completed in 2009, increased Shaybah's capacity from 500,000 bpd to 750,000 bpd.
+Its production capacity was further increased to 1,000,000 bpd in 2016.